 Domestic Labor: Turkish women are traditionally responsible for household duties and childcare, training their daughters for this role from an early age.
 Girls begin performing household chores around age 8, with the eldest sister (abla) also tending to the needs of her younger siblings.
 Women in urban areas tend to be active in the public realm and are increasingly economically and socially independent.
-Even if they work outside the home, most urban women still perform the majority of domestic tasks.
+Even if they work outside the home, most urban women still perform the majority of domestic tasks neighboring Iran (14%), Iraq (11%), and Syria (13%).
+Highly educated Turkish women hold positions in healthcare, government, education, and business, including high-paying service industries such as banking and finance.
+By contrast, women without a university education generally only have access to low-wage jobs without social security benefits.
+In rural areas, women commonly perform a significant amount of agricultural labor for a daily wage.
+In all sectors, men typically receive preferential job placement and earn higher wages than women with comparable work experience and education levels.

-Labor Force: In 2022. about 34% of Turkish women worked outside the home. significantly lower than the rate European Union average (52%)US and in the
+Labor Force: In 2023, about 36% of Turkish women worked outside the home, a significantly lower rate than the European Union average (52%) and in the US (57%), but higher than in constitution continues to guarantee equal rights to women in social welfare, education, healthcare, and employment.